 Wait till the weather changes.
 Normally, RV air conditioners cool the space 20 degrees Fahrenheit lower than the outside temperature, but this rule doesn’t work with very cold and humid weather.
 Thus, frozen coils may appear, and you should wait for them to thaw to bring your AC back to normal again.
 Alternatively, you can try to unfreeze the colid on the fan, but don’t try to fix this problem alone if it repeats —it’s better to call a technician.
 And remember: car AC struggles in hot weather too.

 Clean the air filter.
 It’s surprising how many maintenance problems removing dirt from your AC unit may fix.
-When your RV air conditioner switches on and off repeatedly, this measure may help too.
+When your air conditioner for RV switches on and off repeatedly, this measure may help too.

 Replace a thermostat.
 The working solution to make RV AC more efficient is to purchase a good thermostat that will serve you for years.
 The same applies to fixing a malfunctioning control board.